django/django-localflavor/.github/PULL_REQUEST_TEMPLATE.md

 Thanks for your contribution!

-Here's a checklist to go through which helps us keep the code contributions consistent and helps speed up the review process.
+A checklist is included below which helps us keep the code contributions consistent and helps speed up the review process.
 You can add additional commits to your pull request if you haven't met all of these points on your first version.
 You'll be asked to rebase and squash the commits before the final merge.

+Please replace these instructions with a description of your change.
+The 'New Fields Only' checkboxes should be removed as well if your pull request doesn't add any new fields.

 **All Changes**

 - [ ] Add an entry to the docs/changelog.rst describing the change.

-- [ ] Add an entry for your name in the the docs/authors.rst file if it's not already there.
+- [ ] Add an entry for your name in the docs/authors.rst file if it's not already there.

 - [ ] Adjust your imports to a standard form by running this command: